Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 at the top level (not nested inside functions or other scopes), and they are all baked into the resulting output binary.

-Please note if you are familiar with the "Python" programming language that is different, since there imports are resolved at runtime and can be done inside inner scopes and functions, and need to be present in python's so-called "site-packages" at runtime.
+Please note if you are familiar with the Python programming language that is different, since there imports are resolved at runtime and can be done inside inner scopes and functions, and need to be present in python's so-called "site-packages" at runtime.